grafana/grafana/docs/sources/enterprise/query-caching.md

 1. In the Cache tab, click Enable.
 1. Open the Cache tab.
 1. Press the Enable button.
-1. Once enabled, you can choose a custom TTL for that data source or keep the default TTL.
+1. (Optional) Choose a custom TTL for that data source.
+If you skip this step, then Grafana uses the default TTL.

 > **Note:** If query caching is enabled and the Cache tab is not visible in a data source's settings, then query caching is not available for that data source.